-Your email will be acknowledged within 24 hours, and you’ll receive a more detailed response to your email within 48 hours indicating the next steps in handling your report.
+Your report will be acknowledged within 24 hours, and you’ll receive a more detailed response to your report within 48 hours indicating the next steps in handling your submission.

 After the initial reply to your report, the security team will endeavor to keep you informed of the progress being made towards a fix and full announcement, and may ask for additional information or guidance surrounding the reported issue.
 These updates will be sent at least every five days; in practice, this is more likely to be every 24-48 hours.

 Security bugs in third party modules should be reported to their respective maintainers and should also be coordinated through the Node Ecosystem Security Team or by emailing email@example.com.

 Thank you for improving the security of Node.js and its ecosystem.
 Your efforts and responsible disclosure are greatly appreciated and will be acknowledged.

 Here is the security disclosure policy for Node.js